Machine learning based hyperspectral image analysis: A survey: Conclusion

 Over the years, machine learning has become the primary tool for analysis of hyperspectral images.
 With the literature booming with new methods, choosing the right method for a problem can become a daunting task.
 This paper addressed this issue by creating a catalog of published methods.
-We have summarized all of the discussed methods in Table \ref{tab:summary}.
+We have summarized all of the discussed methods in Table~\ref{tab:summary}.

-The current hot topics in hyperspectral data analysis are deep learning and data fusion.
-Deep learning has been primarily tested for land cover classification.
-Hyperspectral datasets are infamous for having small amount of ground truth data while the deep learning methods are infamous for requiring large amount of ground truth data.
+The current hot topic in hyperspectral data analysis is deep learning.
+Researchers have demonstrated deep learning to be the state-of-the-art for land cover classification~\cite{zhang2016}.
+Hyperspectral datasets are infamous for having small amount of ground truth data, while the deep learning methods are infamous for requiring large amount of ground truth data.
 Current methods get around this problem by training the network on labeled pixels or small patches of an image and testing on the remaining unlabeled pixels in the same image, instead of training and testing on separate images.
 They additionally employ regularization schemes, such as data augmentation and early stopping, to prevent overfitting.
 Since, the current models are learned on training sets consisting of spectra from a single image, which is typically small, these models cannot capture the spectral variabilities that occur due to differences in factors, such as illumination, atmospheric conditions, sun angle, viewing geometry, and resolution.
 If there were large-scale datasets with labeled images covering diverse scenes for training, it is highly likely that the networks would be able to learn a spectral variabilities resistant representation of the data, and would perform well when tested on unseen new images.
 This highlights the fact that there is an urgent need of large-scale datasets for land cover classification.
-The arrival of such datasets could have as powerful of an impact to the field of hyperspectral image analysis as the development of ImageNet~\cite{deng2009imagenet} had for the growth of computer vision and deep learning.
+Such datasets could have as powerful of an impact to the field of hyperspectral image analysis as the development of ImageNet~\cite{deng2009imagenet} had for the growth of computer vision and deep learning.